sardana-org/sardana-training/README.md

 controllers that can be found in the controllers sub-directory.

 4. MacroServer - reviews all the macro features and describes the roles of other MacroServer components.
-At the end the macro execution client application, like Spock, are explained.
+At the end, some macro execution client applications, like Spock, are explained.

 5. Macros - explains in more detail some macro features and demonstrates some real examples of their use cases.